jayshreegandhi/CCTech-YouFrame/README.md

 ### Technical Info
 #### Front-End
-- The Front-End is made using plain HTML/CSS/JS
+- The Front-End is made using plain HTML/CSS/JS.

 #### Back-End
-- The Back-End is made using Python-Flask
+- The Back-End is made using Python-Flask.

 #### Work Flow
 - The image file is uploaded through the webpage.
-- Javascript handles the uploading of the files and sending them to python server
+- Javascript handles the uploading of the files and sending them to python server.
 - The server stores the uploaded image files.
 It also provieds the stored images back to javascript to view all the uploaded files.

 #### Pre requisites to run the application: